octocat/Spoon-Knife/README.md

-### Well hello there, Welcome to How to fork a repository!
+### Well hello there, welcome to how to fork a repository!

 This repository is meant to provide an example for *forking* a repository on GitHub.